-\end{defn} By definition, an object of $\InvF(\cC^\dbl,\Du)$ is a dualizable object $X\in \cC$ together with an isomorphism $X\iso \Du(X)$, which corresponds to a non-degenerate bilinear map $X\otimes X \to \one$.
+\end{defn} where $(-)^{\simeq}$ refers to the maximal subgroupoid.
+By definition, an object of $\InvF(\cC^\dbl,\Du)$ is a dualizable object $X\in \cC$ together with an isomorphism $X\iso \Du(X)$, which corresponds to a non-degenerate bilinear map $X\otimes X \to \one$.
 The group $C_2$ acts by swapping the two tensor factors, and so its fixed points are symmetric bilinear maps.